industrial-edge/notifier-getting-started/README.md

-# Notifier application example
+# Notifier

-This example shows how to use the Industrial Edge App "Notifier" to create notifications in case of an event.
+This guide shows how to use the Industrial Edge app "Notifier" to create notifications in case of an event.

 - [Notifier application example](#notifier-application-example)
   - [Description](#description)